szunami/blog-1/2019-11-22-bitfields-in-rust.html.md

 ## I/O Packet Destructuring

-Let’s pick a couple examples out of thin air, like, for instance, an [IPv4 packet].
+Let’s pick an example out of thin air, like, for instance, an [IPv4 packet].

 How would we use `BitSlice` to describe memory we know contains it?